 Do you own any antique posters?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 A work that bears witness to its time

 Posters are mainly paper supports intended to inform and express oneself.
 They are therefore often a medium for advertising, sometimes for propaganda, especially nowadays, they are the fruit of artistic expression.
 They serve a cause, a government, a company.
 In all cases the poster is intended to be seen.

 Until the 19th century, the poster was mainly intended to inform.
 Often they communicated the texts of law, and were ordered and produced for a power in place.
 From the end of the nineteenth century onwards, it also became a means of expression for artists, groups, companies, political and/or protest movements, etc. This is the golden age of the poster.

 A poster, if it can be qualified as a work, is temporary: it is part of a context, and quickly becomes “périmée”.
 All the interest of old posters therefore lies in the particularity of the poster itself: it embodies, years or even centuries later, a state of mind from another time, it is the memory of a bygone era, like an archive.
 Ancient posters are nowadays prized, considered as “vintage”, they can arouse emotions, sometimes nostalgia, and are a trace of the past.